ValueInMotion/value-in-motion-agent/README.md

 An autonomous, lifecycle-aware AI system that **detects risk, orchestrates actions, and drives revenue outcomes across Customer Success.**
 > This is not a dashboard.
 This is a **decision engine for Customer Success.**

+This system operationalizes Customer Success as a **closed-loop execution engine**, not a reporting layer.

 ## Who this is for